playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

    .catch(err => console.log(err));
 ```

-Now, with Zone.js disabled, we can see that no matter how many times we press our button in the following example, the change detection is never ran:
+Now, with Zone.js disabled, we can see that no matter how many times we press our button in the following example, the change detection is never run:

 ```typescript
 // This does not work with a "noop" NgZone